 Personal perception of ethics and whistleblowing

-As long as the whistleblower is sure that their motivations are sound and that they are confident in the system they should not hesitate to relay such information and be pleased that they are helping to create a safer working environment for their colleagues.
+As long as the whistleblower is sure that their motivations are sound and that they are confident in the system they should not hesitate to relay such information.

 Corporate perception of ethics and whistleblowing